© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British villa at Kingshill Farm is a scheduled monument protected by Historic England under reference 1018434.
 View the official record →

-Kingshill Farm is a Romano-British villa located in Wiltshire, England.
+Kingshill Farm is a Romano-British villa situated in Wiltshire, England, dating to the Roman occupation period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018434.

 Romano-British villa at Kingshill Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018434.